veracruz-project/icecap/examples/README.md

 make -C docker/ run && make -C docker/ exec
 ```

-This docker container is effectively stateless.
+If [./docker/Makefile](./docker/Makefile) detects that you are on Linux, then this Docker container is effectively stateless.
 All of the build system's state lives in a Docker volume.
 Consequentially, you can destroy the container, modify the Dockerfile, rebuild the image, and re-run it without losing cached IceCap build artifacts.

 ### Our first system